-The 12 Step program coordinates access to interpreting services for 12 step program meetings for consumers in Greater Minnesota, including access to virtual meetings, Deaf 12 Step mentoring, and an intensive 12 step interpreter training.
+The 12 Step program coordinates access to interpreting services for 12 step program meetings for consumers in Greater Minnesota, including access to virtual meetings and an intensive 12 step interpreter training.

 Deaf/DeafBlind/ Hard of Hearing: In a 12 Step Program?